microsoft/fluentui/packages/web-components/README.md

 import { FluentAnchor } from '@fluentui/web-components';
 ```

 Looking for a setup that integrates with a particular front-end framework or bundler?
 Check out [our integration docs](http://fast.design/docs/integrations/introduction).
+If you are using Yarn 2 and PnP, see notes below.

 ### From CDN